Section conjectures over $\mathbb{C}$ and Kodaira fibrations: Some construction of Kodaira fibrations

-Since we are interested in studying algebraic sections of Kodaira fibrations, it would be quite pointless if there's no Kodaira fibrations with algebraic sections.
+\begin{remark} For any Kodaira fibration $f:X\to B$, a standard argument using Torelli's theorem (see \cite[page 2]{Fla22}) shows that the monodromy representation $\rho:\pi_1(B)\to \Sp_{2g}(\Z)$ always has infinite image. \end{remark} Since we are interested in studying algebraic sections of Kodaira fibrations, it would be quite pointless if there are no Kodaira fibrations with algebraic sections.
 The following theorem of Bregman proves that that's not the case, and that monodromy cannot obstruct the existence of an algebraic section. \begin{proposition}\cite[Prop.
-4.2]{Bre21} For every Kodaira fibration $f:S\to C$, there exists a Kodaira fibration $\tilde{f}:\tilde{S}\to \tilde{C}$ with an algebraic section such that \begin{enumerate} \item The fibers of $f:S\to C$ and $\tilde{f}:\tilde{S}\to \tilde{C}$ are of same genus $g$ \item The monodromy homomorphisms $\pi_1(C)\to \Mod_g$ and $\pi_1(\tilde{C})\to \Mod_g$ have the same image. \end{enumerate} \end{proposition} \begin{proof}[Sketch of a proof] The idea is similar to that of the moduli construction.
-First embed $S$ into some projective space $\mb{P}^N$.
-Then a general hyerplane section $\tilde{C}$ will be smooth and projective and admits a non-constant and hence finite map onto $C$.
-Then $\tilde{S}$ can be constructed as the fiber product of $\tilde{C}$ and $S$ over $C$ and the algebraic section comes from the identity map $\tilde{C}\to \tilde{C}$ and the natural inclusion map $\tilde{C}\to S$.
-The statement on monodromy homomorphism follows from a similar application of the Lefschetz hyperplane theorem as above. \end{proof}
+4.2]{Bre21} For every Kodaira fibration $f\colon X\to B$, there exists a Kodaira fibration $\tilde{f}\colon \tilde{X}\to \tilde{B}$ with an algebraic section such that \begin{enumerate} \item The fibers of $f\colon X\to B$ and $\tilde{f}\colon \tilde{X}\to \tilde{B}$ are of same genus $g$ \item The monodromy homomorphisms $\pi_1(B)\to \Mod_g$ and $\pi_1(\tilde{B})\to \Mod_g$ have the same image. \end{enumerate} \end{proposition} \begin{proof}[Sketch of a proof] The idea is similar to that of the moduli construction.
+First embed $X$ into some projective space $\mb{P}^N$.
+Then a general hyperplane section $\tilde{B}$ will be smooth and projective and admits a non-constant and hence finite map onto $C$.
+Then $\tilde{X}$ can be constructed as the fiber product of $\tilde{B}$ and $X$ over $B$ and the algebraic section comes from the identity map $\tilde{B}\to \tilde{B}$ and the natural inclusion map $\tilde{B}\to S$.
+By the Lefschetz hyperplane theorem, we know that $\pi_1(\tilde{B})$ surjects onto $\pi_1(X)$ and hence onto $\pi_1(B)$ and the monodromy representation factors through this surjection.
+This proves the statement on the monodromy homomorphism. \end{proof}

-We can also use the moduli construction to produce many families of curves over higher dimensional bases that trivially satisfy the topological analogue of Grothendieck's section conjecture (i.e. that does not have any topological section).
-Let $f:\mc{X}\to \mc{B}$ be a family of curve constructed by cutting $\mc{M}_{g}[n]$ with hyperplane sections, with $\dim \mc{B}\geq 3$.
-Again applying the Lefschetz hyperplane theorem, we obtain the following commutative diagram:

-If the top row splits and we have a group theoretic section from $\pi_1(\mc{B})\to \pi_1(\mc{X})$, it will descends to a group theoretic section of the bottom row.
-However, $\pi_1(\mc{M}_g[n])$ is a finite index subgroup of $\text{MCG}_g$ by definition and hence the bottom row does not split as long as $g\geq 4$ \cite[Theorem A]{CS21}.
-It follows that the top row of this diagram also does not split and hence there's no topological section.
-The same argument doesn't quite work for Kodaira fibrations, since the Lefschetz hyperplane theorem only gives us a surjection $\pi_1(\mc{B})\to \pi_1(\mc{M}_g[n])$ and sections of the top row may not always descends to a section in the bottom row.